tradersnow222/zksyncApprovalChecker/README.md

-# Tradersnow's zkSync Era Approval Checker
+# Matt's zkSync Era Approval Checker

 This practice project is a web3 dApp which allows users to connect their Ethereum wallets, such as MetaMask, and check token approvals on the zkSync Era.